-Principal risks and summary descriptions Mitigation and monitoring Insurance ▲ The risk arising from the inherent uncertainties about the occurrence, amount and timing of insurance premium, and claims liabilities.
+Principal risks and summary descriptions Mitigation and monitoring к у к у 🔷 Insurance The risk arising from the inherent uncertainties about the occurrence, amount and timing of insurance premium, and claims liabilities.
 This includes risk from underwriting such as market cycle, catastrophe, reinsurance and reserves.
-Market cycle: potential systematic mispricing of medium or long-tailed business that does not support revenue to invest and cover future claims; Catastrophe: one or more large events caused by nature (e.g., hurricane, windstorm, earthquake and / or wildfire) or mankind (e.g., coordinated cyber-attack, global pandemic, losses linked to an economic crisis, an act of terrorism or an act of war and / or a political event) impacting a number of policies, and therefore giving rise to multiple losses; Reinsurance arrangements: reinsurance may not be available or purchases not made to support the business (i.e., mismatch); and Reserving: reserves may not be sufficiently established to reflect the ultimate paid losses. risk.
-The prudent and comprehensive approach to reserving helped ensure that claims covered by the policy wording were paid, delivering the right outcome to clients.
-High calibre claims and underwriting professionals deliver expert service to insureds and claims handling, The underwriting committee oversaw these risks.
+Beazley uses a range of techniques to mitigate insurance risks including pricing tools, analysis of macro trends and claim frequency, including alignment with pricing and ensuring exposure was not overly concentrated in any one area, especially lines of business with higher risk.
+Market cycle: potential systematic mispricing of medium or long-tailed business that does not support revenue to invest and cover future claims; Catastrophe: one or more large events The strategic approach to exposure management and a comprehensive internal and external reinsurance programme helped to reduce volatility of profits in addition to managing net exposure with the transfer of risk. caused by nature (e.g., hurricane, windstorm, earthquake and / or wildfire) or mankind (e.g., coordinated cyber- attack, global pandemic, losses linked to an economic crisis, an act of terrorism or an act of war and / or a political event) impacting a number of policies, and The prudent and comprehensive approach to reserving helped ensure that claims covered by the policy wording were paid, delivering good customer outcomes.
+High calibre claims and underwriting professionals deliver expert service and claims handing to insureds.
+The underwriting committee oversees these risks. therefore giving rise to multiple losses; Reinsurance arrangements: reinsurance may not be available or purchases not made to support the business (i.e., mismatch); and Beazley carries out periodic analysis to identify significant areas of concentration risk across our business and monitors solvency regularly to ensure the syndicate is adequately capitalised.
+Reserving: reserves may not be sufficiently established to reflect the ultimate paid losses.
+Insurance risk outlook continues to be stable as Beazley manages the market cycle across all the lines of business.